json-api/json-api/_format/1.1/index.md

 An extension is a separate specification defining these extended semantics.

-An exenstion **MAY** impose additional processing rules or further restrictions and it **MAY** define new object members as described below.
+An extension **MAY** impose additional processing rules or further restrictions and it **MAY** define new object members as described below.

 An extension **MUST NOT** lessen or remove any processing rules, restrictions or